Share a Google Doc with a Non-Google User

 When you access Google Drive, you also gain the ability to create these files and store them directly in your Drive.

-Once you’ve created a file in Google Docs—say a spreadsheet or a word processing document—it’s a common scenario to share it out to another Google Account user.
+Once you’ve created a file in Google Docs—say a spreadsheet or a word-processing document—it’s a common scenario to share it with another Google Account user.
 And if the user doesn’t have a Google Account, all is not lost.

 There are three ways to handle the situation:

 1. Email the file to the user as an attachment

 With your Google document open in Google Drive, click File, and choose ‘Email as attachment’.